Rain and snow at Gulmarg, Kashmir

 One of the most dos is the Gulmarg Gondola ride in Kashmir

 There was nothing really remarkable in the journey from Srinagar to Gulmarg, but for traffic.
 But that was until we reached Tangmarg, located at the foothills of Pir Panjal Hills, when the scenery changed dramatically.
-I am told in winters the roads to Gulmarg located 13 kms away is covered with carpets of snow.
+I am told in winter the roads to Gulmarg located 13 kms away are covered with carpets of snow.

 Gulmarg, known more as a winter destination for skiers is nestled in the Himalayas at a height of around 9000 feet and is a resort town fit for the kings.
 In fact, it was king Yusuf Shah Chuk, ruler of Kashmir and a contemporary of the Mughal Emperor Akbar who changed its name from Gaurimarg to Gulmarg, naming it after the flowers.
 Yet, one rarely sees these flowers as Gulmarg remains covered with sheets of ice and snow.
 Nestled right in the Himalayas, very close to LOC, Gulmarg is both a winter and summer destination with a perennial flow of tourists all year around.
 No one really resides here, except for the staff of around 40 hotels which are built here for tourists.